rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

    * - products.\ product.\ *productCharacteristic*
      - String
      - An array of key-value pairs that contains info on the operating system and flavor that are associated with the product.
-Format is ``Characteristic key : Characteristic value``.
 This information is primarily used to configure information from external applications that drive product and pricing.
        Example: ``"name": "flavor_id", "value":"performance2-30"``.